LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Row_2        2        4        6        8       10
 ```

-Information of matrix names can also be retreived using the same functions.
+Information on matrix names can also be retreived using the same functions.

 ```r
 colnames(namedMatrix)